 “I Am Fine” – What to do if someone refuses treatment?

 If this occurs, the manager should have the injured worker review and sign a waiver of medical treatment form.
-By having the employee sign this form it can assists in documenting an employee’s incident, the description employee’s injury (if there was one), plus other relevant details of the incident.
+By having the employee sign this form it can assist in documenting an employee’s incident, the description of employee’s injury (if there was one), plus other relevant details of the incident.
 By removing the he said, she said, everyone is protected.

 Note – The manager and the employee should be aware that by filling out and signing this form, the employee does not forfeit their right to medical treatment at a later date.
-Many times one may fall and not feel injured, but the next morning they still feel discomfort and seek medical treatment.
+Many times an employee may fall and not feel injured, but the next morning they still feel discomfort and seek medical treatment.
 This is their right.